 There are no mandatory contractual consequences.
-However, the marketing of units or shares without compliance with the requirements of Article 87 of the AIFMV could lead to claims for damages by investors.
+However, the marketing of units or shares without compliance with the requirements of AIFMG-L and AIFMV could lead to damages claims by investors.

 In the case of non-compliance with relevant provisions, the District Court shall impose imprisonment for up to one year or a fine of up to 360 daily rates upon a person who, inter alia, acts as an AIFM without authorisation, markets units or shares of an AIF which may only be marketed to professional investors to private investors without the required approval or authorisation or acts as an distributor without the required authorisation.